muratk3n/thirdwave/en/tweets/2020/week14e.md

 a weapon into the wormhole but the Chief figures out with the help of Ferrengi engineer Ram turns the tables on the alien.

 Wonderful ep.
-Why dont we have more ST eps like this anymore?
-IT was abt characters, it was smart, made sense, roles were likable.
+Why dont we have more ST shows like this anymore?
+The ep was abt characters, smart, made sense, roles were likable.

 *2020-4-3 18:23:51*

 ---

 I have a feeling years of especially Rep driven push to gut the government worked, the gov is gutted.
-The bureucratic fail we hear recenty must be the ultimate result.
+Any bureucratic fail I hear recenty I attribute to them.

 *2020-4-3 18:4:15*